marick/structural-typing/README.md

 user=> (type! :Point {(each-of :x :y) [required-path within-bounds?]})
 ```

-The use of `each-of` hints that the keys in a type description are
+You've seen that the keys in a type-description map can be keywords or
-much more than keywords.
-They are, in fact, condensed descriptions of
+a use of `each-of`.
+There are other possibilities, lumped under the term
+[paths](https://github.com/marick/structural-typing/wiki/Paths).
+Any path describes zero or more routes
+through a structure to individual substructures or *leaf values*.
-zero or more [paths](https://github.com/marick/structural-typing/wiki/Paths) into the data structure.
-For example, suppose you have
+For example, suppose you have a `:Figure` type
-a `:Figure` type that contains many `:Points`.
+that contains many `:Points`.
 It can be described like this:

 ```clojure
 (type! :Figure (requires :points :fill-color :line-color)